 Handling of Loops¶

-A case in which user annotations are almost always required for GNATprove to complete a proof is when the program involves a loop.
-Indeed, the verification techniques used by GNATprove do not handle cycles in a subprogram's control flow.
-As a consequence, loops are flattened by dividing them into several acyclic parts.
+When the program involves a loop, you're almost always required to provide additional annotations to allow GNATprove to complete a proof because the verification techniques used by GNATprove doesn't handle cycles in a subprogram's control flow.
+Instead, loops are flattened by dividing them into several acyclic parts.

-As an example, let us look at a simple loop statement with an exit condition:
+As an example, let's look at a simple loop with an exit condition.

 Stmt1; loop Stmt2; exit when Cond; Stmt3; end loop; Stmt4;

-As shown on the schema, the control flow will be divided into three parts:
+As shown below, the control flow is divided into three parts.

-The first one, in yellow, starts from the beginning of the subprogram to the loop statement.
-Then, the loop itself is divided into two parts.
-The red one stands for a complete execution of the loop's body, that is, an execution in which the exit condition is not satisfied.
-The blue one stands for the last execution of the loop.
-The exit condition is assumed to hold and the rest of the subprogram can be accessed.
-The red and blue parts obviously always happen after the yellow one.
+The first, shown in yellow, starts earlier in the subprogram and enters the loop statement.
+The loop itself is divided into two parts.
+Red represents a complete execution of the loop's body: an execution where the exit condition isn't satisfied.
+Blue represents the last execution of the loop, which includes some of the subprogram following it.
+For that path, the exit condition is assumed to hold.
+The red and blue parts are always executed after the yellow one.

-The consequence of this particular handling is that GNATprove suffers from imprecision when verifying a subprogram involving a loop.
-More precisely, it won't be able to verify a property relying on values of variables modified inside the loop.
-Also, though it will not forget any information it had on the value of constants or unmodified variables, it still won't be able to deduce new information about them using the loop.
+In other words, handling loops in that way makes GNATprove imprecise when verifying a subprogram involving a loop: it can't verify a property that relies on values of variables modified inside the loop.
+It won't forget any information it had on the value of constants or unmodified variables, but it nevertheless won't be able to deduce new information about them from the loop.

 Find which iterates over the array